kc1awv/LoRaTNCX/README.md

 - Multiple WiFi modes (AP, STA, both, or off - choose your own adventure - NEW!)
 - RESTful API (JSON-based configuration for automation enthusiasts - NEW!)
 - WiFi network scanner (finds networks so you don't have to type SSIDs - NEW!)
+- TCP KISS server (network access to TNC over WiFi, supports up to 4 simultaneous clients - NEW!)
+- OLED display support (boot screen, status display, radio info on V3 and V4 boards - NEW!)
 - V3/V3.2 and V4 board support (both versions love us equally, with auto-detection)
 - Wide frequency range (433-928 MHz tested - it's like a frequency buffet)
 - Configurable deaf period (prevents echo loops and existential conversations with yourself)

 ### What's Planned (When We Feel Ambitious)
-- TCP KISS server (access TNC over network - because WiFi without network KISS is just LED blinky)
 - AX.25 frame parsing/generation (for digipeating, APRS, and making this even more useful)
-- Display support (OLED currently unused and feeling very neglected)
 - Over-the-air firmware updates (for when you're too lazy to find a USB cable)
 - Web interface authentication (because security should be more than optional)
 - Additional KISS extensions (because we can never have enough features)